JeyzonGD/Zombie-Escape-Termux_Box-by-VX-and-me/README.md

 # Zombie-Escape-Termux_Box-by-VX-and-me
-Free mod for cs 1
+Free mod for cs 1.6 Summer Update
 - Zombie Escape New -

 | What's New ? |